hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-resource-vs-inline.md

 To get a bit of insight in how a decision can be made, this are some rules of thumb to decide.
 In case it is unclear, please contact one of the HashiCorp Maintainers.

 ## Inline
-Most extra functionality will end up inline an existing resource.
+Most additional functionality will end up inline an existing resource.

-Properties to enable or disable functionality, define the resource functionality or configure details on a resource are most of the time inlined.
+APIs to enable or disable functionality, define the resource functionality or configure details on a resource are most of the time inlined.
 Relations between resources with clearly separate concern (i.e. which VNet a K8s cluster will land in) are most of the time inlined.

 A few categories of inlined functionality with possible motivations to inline are summed up below.